fuxs/aepctl/README.md

 ### zsh completion
 The zsh is the default shell since macOS 10.15 Catalina and provides strong completion capabilities.
-It is recommended to activate completions for aepctl in order to ease the input with complex ids or names.
+It is recommended to activate completions for aepctl in order to ease the input with complex IDs or names.

 The zsh requires some code for the completion function which must be stored in a file with the name `_aepctl`.
 This file must be located in a subdirectory of the